Dreamcast-Projects/dcprofiler/README.md

 There is two parts to this project:
 1. The files you include in your project (profiler.c, profiler.h)
-2. The application(pvtrace) that parses the data (trace.txt) your dreamcast application generates.
-This application is based on https://web.archive.org/web/20130528172555/http://www.ibm.com/developerworks/library/l-graphvis/ but I added a ton of stuff/details.
+2. The application(dctrace) that parses the data (trace.txt) your dreamcast application generates.
+This application is based on the project [HERE](https://web.archive.org/web/20130528172555/http://www.ibm.com/developerworks/library/l-graphvis/) but I added a counters so you can see how much time is spent in each function.

 ## Instructions:
 1. Add profiler.c and profiler.h to you projects source directory.